PersonHood/Discontinuity/Discontinuity.md

 - Elongated / flattened 'S' shaped
 - Asymptotic boundaries and an inflection point in the middle
 - Fuzzy conditions near non-overlapping non-touching boundaries
-- No continuous transition from curve to curve
+- No continuous transition from curve to curve, vs a sine wave

 ## Interpretation

 '1.
-We are at home in [F]
+We are at home in [F] epistemology
 - We are able to postulate and study [A] - [F]
 - Presume [F] relies on language and math
 - Presume that non-humans remain in [C] - [E]